sushanthkumar2004/ZK-Computational-Graph-Builder/README.md

     builder.check_constraints().await
 }
 ```
+The ```check_constraints``` method was made asynchronous to allow for assertions to be checked as the graph was being filled out.
 ## Debugging
 The ```check_constraints``` function evaluates constraints in the order that they are specified, and execution halts at the first failed constraint.
 When the constraint fails, debug information is printed out to the logs.
 This includes information for the two nodes that failed the equality constraint and the nodes directly influencing the value of the left and right nodes.
 ```rust